Aaron Cicourel: Life and career

 Cicourel held a Russell Sage Foundation Post Doctoral Fellowship at the University of California at Los Angeles Medical Center, a National Science Foundation Senior Postdoctoral Fellowship at London University in England, a Guggenheim Fellowship at the University of Madrid in Spain, and was a Fulbright lecturer in Brazil and Spain.
 In November 2007, he was awarded Docteur Honoris Causa by Université de Fribourg in Switzerland, and in 2008 was awarded Doctor Honoris Causa Complutense University of Madrid.

-He was elected Fellow of the American Academy of Arts and Sciences and of the American Association for the Advancement of Science.
-Cicourel lives in Berkeley, California.
+Cicourel was elected Fellow of the American Academy of Arts and Sciences and of the American Association for the Advancement of Science.
+Cicourel lived in Berkeley, California.

+Cicourel was likely the first scholar to use the full name of "British Sign Language" in an academic publication.

+Aaron Cicourel died on July 22, 2023, at the age of 94.